October 22, 2021 2 min read 6 Comments

 Each lightsaber needs both a soundboard and LEDs to drive the beautiful colors of the blades.
-In a base-lit saber (our RGB Eco Smooth Swing equipped sabers) there is an LED inside the hilt that shoots light up into a polycarbonate blade.
+In a base-lit saber (our RGBx Base-Lit Saber Core equipped sabers) there is an LED inside the hilt that shoots light up into a polycarbonate blade.
 The benefits of this are it's lightweight, doesn't draw much battery power, and the blades are easily replaced when damaged.

 So that explains the lights and blades, but what about soundboards?
-The ProffieBoard is one of the best soundboards on the market for lightsabers because it produces amazing sounds, can be loaded with custom fonts (themes) and effects, and has a very impressive smooth swing algorithm (sounds like the sabers in the movies when moved around and swung).
-In addition, it can be hooked up to your PC and programmed in various ways (this is not for beginners, study is required but it's not overly difficult).
-The proffieboard also drives the pixel blade and delivers the amazing effects.
-It's open source so there is a wide community that provides both effects and sounds as well as tutorials on how to install them and change other settings.
+The Xeno board is an amazing soundboards for lightsabers because it produces amazing sounds, can be loaded with custom fonts (themes) by the user by simple drag and drop on a PC and has a very impressive smooth swing algorithm (sounds like the sabers in the movies when moved around and swung).
+In addition, it can be hooked up to your PC as mentioned for updating new sound fonts, and is easily updated to the latest firmwares when we release them.
+The Xeno board also drives the pixel blade and delivers the amazing effects.

-So overall the benefit to ProffieBoard equipped sabers are movie-like (extremely accurate!) effects and sounds, and the ability to update them with new sounds/themes/effects and customize them as you like.
-They look and sound like the "real thing" more so than the base lit/RGB Eco Swing sabers (which already do a great job of looking like the real thing).
+So overall the benefit to Xeno PixelBlade Saber Core equipped sabers are movie-like (extremely accurate!) effects, brightness and sounds, and the ability to update them with new sounds/themes and new firmware updates.
+They look and sound like the "real thing" more so than the RGBx Base-Lit Saber Core (which already do a great job of looking like the real thing).

-So if you're on the fence about the upgrade, I would recommend the ProffieBoard sabers to those who are serious about collecting lightsabers, or cosplayers who want the absolute best looking saber (the blade looks real in pictures even in daylight), or for those of you who want an authentic lightsaber experience just short of losing a limb!
+So if you're on the fence about the upgrade, I would recommend the Xeno PixelBlade Saber Core sabers to those who are serious about collecting lightsabers, or cosplayers who want the absolute best looking saber (the blade looks real in pictures even in daylight), or for those of you who want an authentic lightsaber experience just short of losing a limb!